roninimous/snapsql/README.md

 Enable Discord notifications in your **Profile & Notifications** settings to receive:
 -   **Green Alerts**: Verification tests.
 -   **Red Alerts**: Immediate notification if a backup job fails, including the error message.

+## Troubleshooting

+### "The MAC is invalid"
+This error occurs if your encryption key (`APP_KEY`) changes or if your Docker containers are not sharing the same `.env` file.
+-   Ensure `.env` is mounted in `docker-compose.yml`.
+-   If you lost your key, you may need to re-save your database schedules (re-enter passwords).

+### "SSL is required but the server does not support it"
+SnapsQL is configured to skip SSL for internal Docker connections to avoid this error during backup/restore.
+If you encounter this, rebuild your container.

 ## Contributing